jensen/css-notes/README.md

 This week we focus on HTML, CSS and JavaScript.
 There are two common models for delivering a client application to the browser.

 1. Each request to the server returns HTML that the browser renders.
-Commonly called a 'CRUD' application.
+The server is setup to serve multiple pages.
 2. The initial request that the user makes retrieves the HTML, CSS and JS that contains the application code.
 Further requests retrieve data and the DOM is updated.
 Can be referred to as a 'SPA' or single page application.

 Last week you used the first approach to make the client portion of TinyApp.
 You didn't spend a lot of time with CSS and client side JS.
 Instead templates were created and executed on the server side to generate dynamic pages with HTML.